-There has been a lot of bad press lately about volunteer tourism and I’ve heard a few horror stories myself, such as instances where local teachers have been dismissed because the school knew that a volunteer teacher was coming.
-Even more disturbing is that the worse cases involve vulnerable children being exploited in orphanages.
+There has been a lot of bad press lately about volunteer tourism and I’ve heard a few horror stories myself, such as local teachers being dismissed because the school knew that a volunteer teacher was on there way.
+Even more disturbing still though are cases involving vulnerable children being exploited in orphanages.

 Just the phrase sends shivers down your spine.
 What has tourism got to do with orphanages?
-In many countries quite a lot!
+In some countries quite a lot.

 Volunteering in orphanages

-Shockingly, in extreme cases, the abuse of children goes far deeper still and in some countries it is believed that many of the children in these homes are not even orphans.
+Shockingly, in extreme cases, the abuse of children goes far deeper still.
+In some countries it is believed that many of the children in these homes are not even orphans.
 They may well have a parent still living or a close relative that they could live with but, all too often, little has been done to enable them to stay with the parent or a member of their extended family.
-This is because orphanage tourism is BIG business; some people pay a lot of money to volunteer in these orphanages or simply to visit them.
+This is because orphanage tourism is BIG business; some people pay a lot of money to volunteer or simply to visit.
 The number of orphanages in many countries is rising alarmingly and I do not believe that this is because there has been a rise in the number of orphans.